Kamran-Afzali/Kamran-Afzali.github.io/_posts/AFNI.md

 The command align_epi_anat.py can do several preprocessing steps at once - registration, aligning the volumes of the functional images together, and slice-timing correction.
 In this example, however, we will just use it for registration.

 Normalization with AFNI’s @auto_tlrc

 Usage 1: A script to transform an antomical dataset to align with
          some standard space template.
 Once we have aligned the anatomical and functional images, we will first normalize the anatomical image to a template.
 These warps, as you will see in the next chapter, will be applied to the functional images as well.
-To normalize the anatomical image, we will use the @auto_tlrc command;
+To normalize the anatomical image, we will use the @auto_tlrc command; this and a following command, cat_matvec, are found in lines 118-122 of your proc script:

+The first command indicates to use the image MNI_avg152T1 as a template, and the skull-stripped anatomical image as a source image, or the image to be moved around to best match the base, or reference, image.
+The -no_ss option indicates that the anatomical image has already been skull-stripped.

+In order to align the template and the anatomical image, the anatomical image needs to be moved and transformed using the transformations described above.
+This creates a series of numbers organized in an affine transformation matrix which is stored in the header of the anatomical image.
+The second command, cat_matvec, extracts this matrix and copies it into a file called warp.anat.Xat.1D.
+How this matrix is used to bring the functional images to the same normalized space will be seen in the next chapter.

 ## [Motion Correction](https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dvolreg.html)